What next for appraisal

 By Anna Sullivan and Michael Absolum on May 20, 2019 in Leadership

-Over the past week, we have fielded several calls and emails about appraisal, mostly as a result of the Teaching Council’s correspondence clarifying their expectations about appraisal.
+Over the past week, we have fielded several calls and emails about appraisal.

 The advice we provide here is based on years of work in the appraisal field.
 AtEvaluation Associates | Te Huinga Kākākura Mātauranga we are firmly committed to raising ākonga achievement and reducing disparity.
 We believe that a high-quality appraisal system can and should contribute to these aims.